ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Architecture

-There are many excellent resources that explore various architectural patterns deeply; one of my favorites is Martin Fowler s *Patterns of Enterprise Application Architecture*.
+There are many excellent resources that explore various architectural patterns deeply; one of my favorites is Martin Fowler's *Patterns of Enterprise Application Architecture*.
 In this chapter, I'll provide a summary of some key phrases you'll hear so you have context when exploring these topics in depth elsewhere.

 **DOMAIN-DRIVEN DESIGN![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.090.png)**